Current as of 3rd August 2020 – NZ is at Alert Level 1

-There are two opportunities under Resilience Grants: an Arts Continuity Grant, and an Emergency Relief Grant.
+There were two opportunities under Resilience Grants: an Arts Continuity Grant, and an Emergency Relief Grant.

 The Arts Continuity Grant supports short-term arts projects by artists and arts organisations (including groups and collectives) that can be delivered within a changed and evolving environment as a result of COVID-19.

-The Emergency Relief Grant provides temporary relief for independent artists and arts practitioners, who may be part of arts organisations (including groups and collectives), have received Government support (COVID-19 WINZ Wage Subsidy) and who meet eligibility criteria.
+The Emergency Relief Grant provides temporary relief for independent artists and arts practitioners, who may be part of arts organisations (including groups and collectives), have received Government support (COVID-19 WINZ) and who meet eligibility criteria.